Connectivity Tricks for Students

 Secure internet when travelling: VPN

 Virtual Private Networks (VPNs) redirect all of your traffic through this "network".
 For example, if you are in a café, you can connect to the UAlberta VPN and all of your internet requests would go through the University's servers.
 This secures you against other peeving eyes in the café.
-Here's the official guide for how to set it up.
-If you are not a University of Alberta member, your institution likely has a free service too.
+Here's the University of Alberta's and TU Delft's official guides for how to set up their respective VPNs.
+Other institutions are likely quite similar – you'll simply need to download some sort of VPN client and connect to their servers.
+TU Delft's VPN address is

-Although I thought that this would provide access to journals, it is unfortunately more complicated than that.
+Although I thought that this would provide access to journals, it is unfortunately more complicated than that for UAlberta (but not TU Delft).
 At least I can use it on all of my mobile devices!

 Edit 2018-11-21: Added same information for TU Delft.